onedata/onedata-documentation/docs/user-guide/cdmi.md

 Please, check and consider using Onedata [REST](https://onedata.org/#/home/api/stable/oneprovider?anchor=tag/Basic-File-Operations) interface instead as it has better performance.
-One of the key differences causing this is operating on file content as binaries (REST) instead of Base64 encoded strings (CDMI).
-Due to that any data send or received via CDMI makes up 4/3 of original data.
+One of the key differences causing this is operating on file content as binaries only (REST) instead of Base64 encoded strings (CDMI).
+Due to that data send or received via CDMI may make up 4/3 of original data.